 - Annual fee: $95

-The Premium Rewards credit card allows you to choose how to redeem your reward points: You can redeem for cash back, travel rewards or gift cards.
-You’ll earn two points for every $1 spent on travel and dining purchases and 1.5 points for every $1 spent on all other purchases.
+The Premium Rewards credit card allows you to choose how to redeem your reward points: You can redeem for cash back as a deposit into Bank of America checking or savings accounts, credit to eligible Merrill Edge and Merrill Lynch accounts including 529 accounts, statement credit, or gift cards and purchases using the Bank of America Travel Center.
+You’ll earn two points for every $1 spent on travel and dining purchases and 1 1/2 points for every $1 spent on all other purchases.
 There’s no limit to the points you can earn, and points do not expire.
 This card also comes with a sign-up bonus: 50,000 bonus points after you make at least $3,000 in purchases in the first 90 days of account opening.
 You’ll also get travel perks including extra cash back for certain services, travel insurance and access to exclusive hotel perks and concierge services.
 Although there is a $95 annual fee, there are no foreign transaction fees.

 Find Out: How Much Is Bank of America Worth?